Loading...

 Scope

-The ENUM track invites submissions that present original work regarding theoretical analysis, algorithmic design, and experimental validation of algorithms for optimization in continuous domains, including work on large-scale and budgeted optimization, handling of constraints, multi-modality, noise, uncertain and/or changing environments, and mixed-integer problems.
-Work that advances experimental methodology and benchmarking, problem and search space analysis is also encouraged.
+The ENUM track invites submissions that present original work regarding theoretical analysis, algorithmic design, and experimental validation of algorithms for optimization in continuous domains, including work on large-scale and budgeted optimization, handling of constraints, multi-modality, noise, surrogate modelling techniques, uncertain and/or changing environments, and mixed-integer problems.
+Work that advances experimental methodology and benchmarking or problem and search space analysis is also encouraged.

-Papers dealing with theoretical analyses of evolutionary algorithms in continuous search spaces can be submitted primarily to the ENUM track with the theory track as a secondary track, or the other way round.
+Papers dealing with theoretical analyses of evolutionary algorithms in continuous search spaces may be submitted primarily to the ENUM track with the theory track as a secondary track, or the other way around.

 Track Chairs